mehulagg/gitlab_test/doc/user/analytics/merge_request_analytics.md

 A GitLab administrator can:

-- Enabled this feature from GitLab 13.3 by running the follow in a Rails console:
+- Enable this feature from GitLab 13.3 by running the follow in a Rails console:

   ```ruby
   Feature.enable(:project_merge_request_analytics)